THE SHAMA

 monosyllabic sound, which Legged says

-resembles churr churr.
+churr churr.
 But to me it hears

 more like t'chat t’chat, This peculiar